-By year three, MTCA will serve students in grades K-12 and will implement the proven Connections Academy online school model, incorporating its award-winning curriculum focusing on and supporting academic achievement for all students.
-This model is a new, innovative, and unique approach to educating Montana's students that will provide them the skills they need to succeed in the modern world.
-The online learning model and the curriculum, as described in this charter school application, are currently implemented in 41 online schools in 31 states throughout the country.
-The students and families of Montana will benefit from the best practices culled from implementing this proven core model of online learning over the past 23 years.
+By year three, MTCA will serve students in grades K-12 and will implement the proven Pearson online school model, incorporating its recognized and award-winning curriculum focusing on and supporting academic achievement for all students.
+The online learning model and the curriculum, as described in this charter school application, are currently implemented in 45 online schools in 29 states throughout the country.
+The students and families of Montana will benefit from the best practices culled from implementing this proven core model of online learning over the past 21 years.